Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/editing.rst

    | Menu:     :menuselection:`Strip --> Separate Images`
    | Hotkey:   :kbd:`Y`

-Converts the strip into multiple strips, one strip for each frame.
+For images sequence only -- Converts the strip into multiple strips, one strip for each frame.
 Useful for slide shows and other cases where you want to bring in a set on non-continuous images.

+Length
+   You have to specify the duration you want the resulting strips will be.

 Reassign Inputs